ControlSystemStudio/phoebus/README.md

 **Clean and Build** menu item.
 To build without the unit test, right-click the *phoebus (parent)* node and select **Run Maven** ➜ **Skip Tests**.

+To run the Phoebus application:

+ * Open the *phoebus (parent)* project and the *Modules* node, then double-click on the  *product* module;
+ * Now right-click on the opened *product* project and select *Run*;
+ * A dialog will open to select the main class to be run.
+Verify that `org.phoebus.product.Launcher` is selected and press the *Select Main Class* button to start the application.
+ * You can also select *Remember Permanently* to allow NetBeans remembering the chosen class.
+ * Right-clicking the *product* project it is also possible to select *Set as Main Project*.
+In this way the Phoebus application can be started just pressing the *F6* key, the *Run Main Project* toolbar button, or the *Run* ➜ *Run Main Project* menu item.

 ## Complete Distribution, including manual